Uberspace/lab/source/guide_starship.rst

 .. tag_list::

-Starship_ is the minimal, blazing-fast, and infinitely customizable prompt for any shell!
+Starship_ is the minimal, blazing-fast, and infinitely customisable prompt for any shell!